-If you are currently preparing to go to university for the first time to study law, or simply going back to your course, consider watching my top five legal TV shows and try to convince yourself that it counts as studying.
+If you are currently preparing to go to university for the first time to study law, or simply going back to your course, consider watching my top five legal TV shows.
+You can try to convince yourself that it counts as studying!

 Silk is a fast paced show and has been highly rated by those in the legal profession.